 I fell in love with film after finding an old Polaroid camera in a garage sale years ago.
-With Super 8, I had a random chat on my lunch break in NYC with a German filmmaker shooting 8mm film and that sparked my interest in the format as I love shooting film and now here I am!
+And with Super 8, I had a random chat on my lunch break in NYC with a German filmmaker shooting 8mm film and that sparked my interest in the format!

 Is it just you?

 Yup!
 Just me.
 For now at least.
 I do all of the photography/filming.
 Occasionally, I have a someone step in as a second shooter for Super 8.